kean/articles/2017-01-16-lets-build-uistackview.markdown

 }
 ```

-Each constraint gets printed in a full format like this:
+The constraints get printed in a full format like this:

 ```swift
 <NSLayoutConstraint:0x6100000922f0 'UISV-canvas-connection'